How To Plan A Perfect Day Trip From Florence To Cinque Terre

 There are many excellent restaurants and eateries in the various villages, so factor in some time for a nice lunch or dinner before heading back to Florence.

 Not sure where to eat?
-My post The Best Restaurants In Cinque Terre will help you pick the best place!
+My post The Best Restaurants In Cinque Terre will help you pick the best place, based on my experience.

 from Florence to Cinque Terre